We hate buzzwords and bullshit, so here is what we do and don't do:

 Annie joined the Fohr team after spending 12 years working in product management at companies like J. Crew, Anthropologie, Steven Alan, and Macy’s.
 She graduated from Cornell University with a degree in fashion design that she’s never actually used.
 A rabid Wisconsinite, she definitely eats more cheese than you and is exceptionally lactose tolerant.

 Angela joined Fohr from Glossier where she handled all things PR.
 A New York University graduate, she holds a BS in Media, Culture, & Communication and Art History.
-Off-hours, she’s always looking for new art shows, films, restaurant recs, and recipes.
-A native of Chicago, she now lives in Brooklyn.
+Off-hours, she’s always looking for new art shows, films, and restaurants.
+From Chicago, she now lives in Brooklyn.

 Rachel joined Fohr after graduating from UCLA with a degree in Business Economics and a minor in Accounting.
 A native New Jerseyan, she left sunny LA to move back to the east coast to work in New York and eat real pizza again.
 Outside of the office, you can find her relaxing at the beach in the summer, skiing in the winter, and always playing with her dogs.